catalystdao/catalyst-documentation/src/content/docs/resources/eggs-rewards.md

 Eggs criteria will be updated on a recurring basis.
 Eggs distributions are based on weekly activity ending Wednesdays at 00:00 UTC.
 Distributions take place on Thursdays.
 Catalyst reserves the right to modify previous eggs distributions under its sole discretion.

-### Points to Boxes conversion
-At the end of the season, eggs will be converted into boxes with randomised rarities.
-There are 4 types of boxes: Uncommon, Rare, Legendary and Mythical.
-Each box holds a different amount of reward depending on its rarity (Mythical boxes are worth 100x Uncommon boxes).

 ### Loyalty Score
 The loyalty score tracks user activity over time and is represented as a number between 0 and 100.
 This score is user-specific and is updated weekly—it can decrease, increase, or remain the same.
 Users who stay active throughout the entire season will accrue a higher loyalty score.
 The loyalty score doesn't affect the number of Boxes you receive, but it does affect your luck when revealing them.